SlangLab-NU/torgo_vc/README.md

 However, the free samples are not labelled in a way that we can directly do VC.

 This script preprocesses and filters the TORGO samples so that parallel voice conversion is possible.

+## Usage
+In the base project directory, the program expects a folder for F, FC, M, and MC.
+Each folder needs to have no spaces after the name as it will interfere with a matching criteria.